 January through

-May, with an average relative humidity of 85%.
+May, with an average relative humidity of 85%, are the most humid months.

 Rainfall